esuEdu/aws-go-backend-example/README.md

 # 🛠️ Go Backend with Gin & GORM

 This is a API built with [Gin](https://github.com/gin-gonic/gin), [GORM](https://gorm.io/), and PostgreSQL.
-The project is designed for scalable deployment using AWS services like EC2, VPC, and S3.
+The project is designed for deployment using AWS services like EC2, VPC, and S3.

 ![diagram](diagram.svg)